V1B3hR/adaptiveengineer/roadmap.md

 ---

-## Phase 2: Emergence & Adaptation - The Digital Ecosystem
+## ** Phase 2: Emergence & Adaptation - The Digital Collective**

-**Objective:** To introduce the core ALife mechanisms that allow for complex, adaptive behaviors to emerge from the simple rules established in Phase 1.
+**Objective:** To evolve the agent population from a simple ecosystem into a coordinated collective.
+This phase will introduce advanced ALife mechanisms that allow for the emergence of sophisticated, multi-stage solutions to complex, system-wide problems, laying the groundwork for true autonomous operations.

 **Key Features:**

-*   **[ ] Evolutionary Mechanics:**
+*   **[ ] Advanced Evolutionary Mechanics (Evolving Strategies, Not Just Parameters):**
-    *   Integrate a Genetic Algorithm (GA) framework.
-    *   Agent strategies and key parameters (e.g., what to signal, how to move) will be encoded as "genes."
-    *   Implement mechanisms for selection (successful agents are more likely to "reproduce") and mutation (offspring have slight variations).
+    *   The Genetic Algorithm (GA) will be upgraded to evolve more than just simple parameters.
+We will be evolving entire **Behavior Trees** or **Finite-State Machines** for the agents.
+    *   **Genetic Encoding:** An agent's "genome" will define a flexible strategy graph (e.g., "IF `local_threat_score` > 0.8 THEN execute `quarantine_protocol` ELSE execute `patrol_protocol`").
+    *   **Evolving Specialization (Division of Labor):** The selection process will create fitness pressures that reward specialization.
+We should see the natural emergence of distinct agent "roles" (e.g., fast-moving Scouts, resource-gathering Harvesters, defensive Guardians) without explicitly programming them.
+Selection will favor populations that contain a healthy mix of roles capable of cooperating.

-*   **[ ] Swarm Intelligence Primitives:**
+*   **[ ] Coordinated Swarm Intelligence & Stigmergy (Indirect Coordination):**
-    *   Implement simple, local rules that enable complex collective behavior.
-    *   Examples: Flocking (moving together), Foraging (collectively finding and harvesting resources), and defensive swarming (aggregating around a perceived threat).
+    *   We will move beyond simple swarming to implement **stigmergy**, a mechanism for complex, indirect coordination through the environment itself.
+    *   **Advanced Pheromone System:** Pheromones will become structured messages.
+Instead of just "danger," an agent might leave a pheromone saying: `{"type": "threat", "signature": "X", "confidence": "0.9", "source_agent_role": "Scout"}`.
+    *   **Emergent Supply Chains:** Instead of simple foraging, the collective will be challenged to build and maintain stable resource supply chains.
+This requires agents to create pheromone trails that guide other agents through a multi-step process (e.g., "Data here needs processing," "Processed data here needs transport," "Transported data delivered here").
+    *   **Coordinated Incident Response:** A defensive swarm will do more than just aggregate.
+One agent type might lay down a "suppressive" pheromone to slow a threat's spread, while another follows a trail to the source to perform the "repair" action.

-*   **[ ] Self-Organization & Homeostasis:**
+*   **[ ] Predictive Homeostasis & Systemic Resilience:**
-    *   Introduce system-level stressors (e.g., resource scarcity, environmental hazards).
-    *   The system should demonstrate a tendency to return to a stable state without centralized control.
-For example, a depleted resource area should lead to agent migration.
+    *   The goal shifts from *reacting* to system stress to *predicting and preventing* it.
+    *   **Emergent Pattern Recognition:** The collective must learn to recognize precursors to failure.
+For example, the GA will select for agent strategies that correlate "high latency on Edge A" with "CPU spikes on Node B," allowing the collective to preemptively reroute traffic or provision new resources *before* a catastrophic failure at Node C occurs.
+    *   **Adaptive Resource Management:** Faced with system-wide stressors (like a simulated power outage affecting a whole region of the graph), the collective must demonstrate the ability to re-organize, migrate critical agents, and establish new, resilient supply chains on the fly.

-**Goal of this Phase:** To witness the first signs of true adaptation.
-The system should be able to collectively solve a simple problem (e.g., efficiently harvest all resources, or build a defensive perimeter around a critical asset) that was not explicitly programmed.
+**Revised Goal of this Phase:** To witness the emergence of true collective intelligence.
+The system will be considered successful when it can autonomously and repeatedly solve **multi-stage, complex problems** that require coordination between specialized agent roles.
+Success criteria include:

----
+1.  **Cascading Failure Prevention:** The collective successfully identifies the precursors to a cascading failure and takes coordinated, pre-emptive action to isolate the issue, preventing a system-wide outage.
+2.  **Adaptive Threat Mitigation:** Faced with a novel, simulated cyber-threat that spreads across the graph, the collective demonstrates a multi-step response: identifying, tracking, containing, and eradicating the threat through the coordinated actions of different agent roles.
+3.  **Self-Organizing Supply Chain:** The system can dynamically establish and maintain a complex data or resource pipeline across the graph, automatically healing broken links and rerouting flows to optimize for latency or throughput.

+All of this must be achieved as an emergent property of the agent collective, not through a top-down, explicitly programmed command structure.
 ## Phase 3: Sentience & Specialization - Injecting the AI Brain

 **Objective:** To evolve from a purely reactive ecosystem to a proactive, intelligent system by equipping agents with specialized AI/ML capabilities.